scottford-lw/up-and-running-aws-codebuild/README.md

 - An AWS Account with permissions to launch services
 - Lacework Account (If you want to add vulnerability scanning)

+If you are interested in trying out Lacework click [here](https://lacework.zoom.us/webinar/register/2816011682181/WN_RPlaxEiXRoWyRiBjFop6tQ)

 ## Walkthrough
 The following steps will walk you through setting up AWS CodeBuild to build an AMI in `us-east-1`